thaliproject/Thali_CordovaPlugin/readme.md

 Note that Thali uses a subdirectory in your project called thaliDontCheckin to manage certain downloads.
 Per the name of the directory, please don't check it in to your repro.

-If you want to upgrade to a newer version of Thali_CordovaPlugin all you have to do is just edit your package.json with the version you want and then run 'jx install --autoremove "*.gz"'.
+If you want to upgrade to a newer version of Thali_CordovaPlugin all you have to do is just edit your package.json with the version you want and then run 'jx install'.
 This will automatically update the Javascript files as well as uninstall the old plugin and install the new plugin.

 ### Documentation